efstajas/tela/README.md

 #### 🚂 Accessing the internal Express instance

 If you need to add your own endpoints not part of an Intercom app to the internal server, like for example a `/health` endpoint, you can access the internal Express server instance directly.
-Please note that you should do this, as well as registering apps, only before calling `listen`.
+Please note that you should do this and registering apps only before calling `listen`.

 ```ts
 import Tela from '@efstajas/tela'